lifedox/granular-configuration-language/README.md

 ### `ConfigurationMultiNamedFiles`

-Takes in a list of possibles filenames and directories, using only the first filename that exists per directory.
+Takes in a list of possible filenames and directories, using only the first filename that exists per directory.

 Example:
 Note: The order of the directories in this example is not an absolute pattern, there are valid cases from the user config taking precedence over the current working directory.